-Ukraine President likens Russian attack to Nazi invasion
+Ukraine President Likens Russian Attack To Nazi Invasion

-New Delhi, Feb 24 (IANS) Ukraine President Volodymyr Zelensky announced in a televised statement on Thursday that his nation has cut all diplomatic relations with Russia.
+New Delhi: Ukraine President Volodymyr Zelensky announced in a televised statement on Thursday that his nation has cut all diplomatic relations with Russia.

 Terming the Russian attack against Ukraine as similar to a Nazi invasion, Zelensky asked Russian citizens to protest against its government decision to launch military attack, RT reported.